sterlingwes/storytime/README.md

 Tests are run with mocha through istanbul and use React.TestUtils to simulate events, expect.js for assertions and sinon.js for stubbing and mocking.

+### Node Versioning

+Owing to dependency issues, a node version manager is necessary for development.

+*  node 1.1 to run the dev server
+*  node 0.10 to run tests

+Closing this gap is a WIP.

 ## Todo

 [See todos in open issues](https://github.com/sterlingwes/storytime/issues?q=is%3Aopen+is%3Aissue+label%3Atodo)

+## License

+MIT